Randy Arozarena Player Props: Rays vs. Yankees

-On Saturday, Randy Arozarena (.730 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 4:10 PM ET.
+Randy Arozarena -- .263 average over his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Gerrit Cole on the mound, on May 7 at 1:40 PM ET.

-In his previous game, he hit a home run while going 1-for-2 against the Yankees.
+In his last game he had a one-hit performance (1-for-4) against the Yankees.

 Randy Arozarena Game Info & Props vs. the Yankees